 Check Out Treatment Options for Urinary Incontinence

 Treatment options for urinary incontinence are plentiful, and the outlook is far from dismal.
 About 80% of those who are affected by urinary incontinence can get better with treatment.
-But, to make living with urinary incontinence easier, you must seek help.
+But, to make living with it easier, you must seek help.

 Treatment options depend on the type of incontinence you have and how severe it is.
-Sometimes a simple dietary change, such as cutting back on fluids, is all that is needed to put an end to urinary incontinence.
+Sometimes a simple dietary change, such as cutting back on fluids, is all that is needed.

 But more often, you will need a combination of approaches to get relief.
 For instance, for stress incontinence, you may be advised to do Kegel exercises to strengthen the pelvic floor muscles and use panty liners or pads to prevent excess leakage.

-For more severe urinary incontinence, your doctor may recommend prescription medication or a surgical procedure, such as an operation designed to support the bladder and prevent leakage of urine, to make living with urinary incontinence more tolerable.
+For more severe urinary incontinence, your doctor may recommend prescription medication or a surgical procedure, such as an operation designed to support the bladder and prevent leakage of urine, to make living with the condition more tolerable.